leodoneDev/Node_Paypal/README.md

 npm i
 npm start
 ```
-Go to http://localhost:3000 and click the "Paypal Checkout" button.
+Go to http://localhost:3001 and click the "Paypal Checkout" button.
 This will start the payment flow.
+Open your console to see the req / res flow.

 ## Paypal SDK
 This project uses the Node.js [Paypal REST SDK](https://www.npmjs.com/package/paypal-rest-sdk) which under the hood makes HTTP requests to the [Paypal API](https://developer.paypal.com/docs/api/payments/v1/).